muhammadalisaleem/CosmicVault/INTEGRATION_STATUS.md

 Your complete Cosmic Vault application is now:
 - ✅ Fully integrated
 - ✅ Fully functional
+- ✅ Database fully connected
+- ✅ All CRUD operations verified
 - ✅ Fully documented
-- ✅ Ready for use
+- ✅ Ready for production

 **Start the backend, start the frontend, and enjoy your working app!**

 ---

-**Built with ❤️ by AI Assistant**
+**Built with ❤️ by GitHub Copilot**
-*Complete frontend-backend integration for Cosmic Vault v3.0*
+*Complete full-stack astronomy observation application* *Cosmic Vault v3.0*